Table of Contents[Hide][Show]

 Depending on where you stay, there may be additional ways to get around the parks.
 The Wilderness Lodge, for example, has little boats that can take you over to the Magic Kingdom while Port Orleans has a boat over to Disney Springs.
 Check with a Cast Member at your resort to see if your resort has lesser-known transportation options.

 8. MagicBands Get an Upgrade to MagicBand+

 In 2021 we saw free MagicBands disappear for resort guests.
 Guests staying at Walt Disney World Resorts have the option of adding MagicBands to their reservation for an additional fee.
-Many frequent Disney visitors chose to reuse MagicBands from a prior trip or purchase new MagicBands.
-Just double check to make sure they’re connected to your My Disney Experience account.

 Where Can I Buy Discount Disney Tickets?

 Searching online for discount Disney tickets can feel overwhelming.
 It’s important to make sure you’re buying from a reputable website.
 Our SheBuysTravel team recommends Get Away Today for discount Disney tickets and vacation packages.

 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it!
 Great customer service is another reason why we recommend Get Away Today.
 From buying your tickets to planning your Disney vacation, they help you every step of the way.
 Read our full review of Get Away Today here.

 If you want to know what it would cost to go to Disney World for your family, ask for a free quote here.

 Ah, the good old days when you could wake up and decide which park you wanted to visit that day.
 EPCOT and the World Showcase by day and Disney’s Hollywood Studios and Star Wars after dinner?
 While that would have been entirely doable with a park hopper ticket pre-2020, that plan doesn’t work in 2023.